 Endoscopic retrograde cholangiopancreatography (ERCP)

-Recommendations of the American College of Radiology (ACR), regarding imaging in relation to acute cholecystitis
+Recommendations of the American College of Radiology (ACR) regarding imaging of acute cholecystitis

 Ultrasound is the preferred initial imaging test for the diagnosis of acute cholecystitis.

-CT with intravenous contrast (IV) is useful in the diagnosis of acute cholecystitis in patients with nonspecific abdominal pain
+CT with intravenous contrast (IV) is useful in diagnosing acute cholecystitis in patients with nonspecific abdominal pain.

-Magnetic resonance imaging without contrast is useful to eliminate radiation exposure in pregnant women when ultrasound has not given a clear diagnosis
+Magnetic resonance imaging without contrast is helpful to eliminate radiation exposure in pregnant women when ultrasound has not given a precise diagnosis.

-Contrast agents should not be used in dialysis patients unless absolutely necessary
+Contrast agents should not be used in dialysis patients unless necessary.

 Administration of treatment for acute cholecystitis